JerryHol/bhconfig/README.md

 * Socketables:
 - Tier 3
   - 3 chant, 1+ FM orb capable of 3os (plague) -Slash Specific
-  - 3 Energy shield ES orb capable of 3os (plague) -Slash Specific (uncommented)
+  - 3 Energy shield ES orb capable of 3os (plague) -Slash Specific (uncomment to use)
   - 0os ETH monarch ebuggable (spirit)
 - Tier 4
   - changed map dots from gold to white dot with gold border for all Tier 4 socketables